 In 2012, the stealth-action video game Dishonored was released.
 Developed by Arkane Studios and released by Bethesda, it was what any fan of sly first-person games could hope for.
-In the industrial, free-roaming city of Dunwall, players could choose to play as a lethal action hero, a strategic assassin, or a peacemongering vigilante, avoiding brutal deaths with their quick reactions and the help of detailed sound design.
-Four years later, the next installment, Dishonored 2, has been released, which continues the series’ demand for both intellect and dexterity to earn its thrilling experience.
+In the industrial, free-roaming city of Dunwall, players could choose to be a lethal action hero, a strategic assassin, or a nonviolent vigilante, avoiding brutal deaths through quick reaction and calculated plans.
+Four years later, we get to enjoy this cerebral and dexterous gameplay again with the newest installment, Dishonored 2.

 With two playable protagonists and a huge all-new environment, where do you even begin to develop the audio?
-We got in touch with some of Arkane Studio’s sound team members—Thomas Mitton (Audio Lead), Fabrice Fournet (Technical Audio Programmer), and Frederic Devanlay (Sound Designer and Director of Big Wheels Studio/Red libraries)—to ask them about how they created the detailed soundscapes, brain-twisting map ambiences, and enough sound effects for two playable characters in Dishonored 2.
+We got in touch with some of Arkane Studio’s sound team—Thomas Mitton (Audio Lead), Fabrice Fournet (Technical Audio Programmer), and Frederic Devanlay (Sound Designer and Director of Big Wheels Studio/Red libraries)—to ask them how they created the game’s detailed soundscapes, brain-twisting map ambiences, and foley for two main characters.

 Hello, could you tell us a little about yourselves?